Center for International Security and Cooperation

 Among those are cybersecurity, war and civil conflict, migration and transnational flows, public health and biosecurity, international norms and ethics, as well as insurgency, terrorism, homeland security and nuclear proliferation.
 CISAC’s multidisciplinary community brings together social scientists, historians, lawyers, physical and biological scientists, engineers, as well as leaders from the private sector and the world of public policy.

 Through education, scholarship and Track II diplomacy, CISAC strives to influence the policymaking agenda in the United States and abroad.
-We are guided in this effort by our longstanding belief that a commitment to rigorous scholarship, openness to new ideas, and lively intellectual exchange can spur the creation and spread of knowledge to help build a safer world.

 Learn more about CISAC from the co-directors, and more about our research areas: